kennethy/rust-lang/ch9.error-handling/README.md

     Ok(s)
 ```

-Rust provides a function for this
+Rust provides a function for this:

 ```rust
 use std::fs::File;